 - How to Stay Safe as a Solo Female Traveler

 - 8 Myths About Solo Female Travel Debunked

-- 10 Common Qsestions About Solo Female Travel
+- 10 Common Questions About Solo Female Travel

-Taxis are safe here, but always make sure you call your taxi in advance.
+Taxis are safe here, but always make sure you call your taxi in advance or use an app like EasyTaxi.
 Never get into a random vehicle.
 Even if it looks like a taxi, it might not be one.
 It’s always better to play it safe.

-Get your hostel or accommodation to call a cab for you, or download a taxi app (Uber is in Medellín, Cali, and Bogotá) so you can order your own.
+Get your hostel or accommodation to call a cab for you, or download a taxi app (Uber is available in major cities in Colombia, including Cartagena, Medellín, Cali, and Bogotá) so you can order your own.
 Avoid taking taxis at night as well (especially as a solo female traveler).

 Is the Food Safe in Colombia?

 The food in Colombia is quite safe.
 Just make sure to avoid any food that’s been sitting out in the sun all day.
 Look for places with lots of patrons — that’s how you can tell the food is fresh and delicious.